genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/button.rst

     **button attributes**:

     * *action*: allow to execute a javascript callback.
-For more information, check the :ref:`action` documentation section
+For more information, check the :ref:`action` section
     * *iconClass*: the button icon.
 Default value is ``None``.
 For more information, check the :ref:`button_icon` section
     * *showLabel*: (boolean).
 If ``True``, show the button label.
 Default value is ``True``